 We’ve previously covered local tips on where to eat and drink in Orlando.
 Growing up in the city and traveling abroad, I was often disappointed at the cultural void on my return.
 But there’s always been gems, and the choices these days are growing.
 Today you’ll find Belgian beer bars, German beer halls, craft breweries and trendy wine bars to go along with good restaurants scattered around town.

 Guy Fieri was recently in Orlando filming for his Food Network Show Diners, Drive-Ins and Dives.
 He covered a sample of the city’s casual ethnic cuisines over several episodes.
 Among his recommendations are Saigon Noodle and Grill for Vietnamese and Willie Pincho’s for Puerto Rican.
 Hispanic restaurants are one of the highlights of eating in Orlando.
 There are lots of Cuban, Mexican and Caribbean restaurants.
 Alex’s Cuban Cafe in Longwood is wonderful and inexpensive.
 Their Cuban sandwiches are top notch.
 Also go for their ropa vieja – a classic dish of sautéed garbanzo beans and shredded meat.

 For a romantic date night, Park Avenue in Winter Park is definitely the place to go.
 Prato is a lovely high end Italian restaurant, with a great patio that you can enjoy year round.
 There’s several good romantic restaurants on Park Avenue, which is also great for high end shopping, museums and people watching.

-The growth of craft breweries is a global phenomenon that we really enjoy.
+The growth of craft breweries is a global phenomenon.
 There are great craft breweries scattered in various neighborhoods around Orlando.
 Here are three we highly recommend in North Orlando, a good distance from the tourist traps.

 Hourglass Brewery in Longwood has a massive selection of house brews on tap- typically over 30 beers!
 If you enjoy German, Belgian and English inspired beers, Hourglass is worth a special trip if you’re in the Orlando area.